 If you’ve been injured, especially seriously, you shouldn’t have to handle the legal complexities alone.
 An experienced personal injury lawyer can answer your questions and manage your claim so you can focus on getting better.
 A good time to reach out is after you’ve received initial medical care but before you speak with the other party’s insurance adjuster.
 An attorney will protect your rights, gather evidence, and handle all communications with the insurance company.
 If you’re unsure whether you have a case or just need guidance on what to do next, a free consultation can provide the clarity you need.

-Common Mistakes to Avoid After an Accident
+Critical Mistakes to Avoid After Your Accident

 In the aftermath of an injury, a few common missteps can unfortunately weaken your case.
 As mentioned, delaying medical care is a major one.
 Another is speaking to the other party’s insurance company without legal representation.
 Their adjusters are trained to ask questions that might lead you to unintentionally downplay your injuries or accept partial blame.
 Never give a recorded statement or sign any documents without first consulting your lawyer.
 It’s also important to be careful about what you post on social media, as photos or comments can be taken out of context and used against you.
 Your attorney can guide you through these potential pitfalls.